d-koppenhagen/k9n.dev/blog/2022-10-vue-dynamic-menu-route-based.md

 </template>
 ```

 Great!
-The hardest part is finished now (wans't the tricky right?) and probably this solution already fit's for a majority.
+The hardest part is finished now (wasn't that tricky right?) and probably this solution already fit's for a majority.
 But two things I want to describe in advance as they may be relevant for you:

 1. How to make the navigation easily extensible